bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 +++
 ### Preface

-> pfSense configuration to allow inbound traffic for internet connection in client-side and remote site
+> pfSense configuration to allow inbound traffic for internet connection in client-side and  implement a remote site

 ### Lab Actually